-4.1.23 The three town centres of Torquay, Paignton and Brixham will be the focus for new development and urban renewal.
-Mixed use development of town centre sites, including comprehensive urban regeneration, will be promoted to provide a range of employment, residential, leisure and commercial activities within the built up area.
+4.1.24 The three town centres of Torquay, Paignton and Brixham will be the focus for new development and urban renewal.
+Mixed use development of town centre sites, including comprehensive urban regeneration, will be promoted to provide a range of employment, residential, leisure and commercial activities within the built-up area.
 The re-use of buildings will be actively promoted.
-However the Local Authority will resist the inappropriate development of urban green space or creation of very small apartments that could add to the Bay's problems and not deliver more sustainable, balanced communities.
+However the Local Authority will resist the inappropriate development of urban green space or creation of very small apartments that could lead to the failure to deliver more sustainable, balanced communities.